-Part II: Variability and Predictability of EASM at subseasonal timescale
+Part II: Variability and predictability of the EASM at subseasonal timescale

-3. Characteristics of the subseasonal oscillation of East Asian Meiyu
+3. Characteristics of the intraseasonal oscillation of East Asian Meiyu

-Part III: Interannual variability of EASM system and its possible mechanism
+Part III: Interannual variability of the EASM system and its possible mechanism

-5. Characteristics of western Pacific subtropical high (WPSH) and East Asian precipitation
+5. Characteristics of the western Pacific subtropical high (WPSH) and summer rainfall anomalies

-6. Tropospheric biennial oscillation (TBO) and its relationship with tropical SST and atmospheric circulation
+6. Tropospheric biennial oscillation (TBO) of the WPSH and its relationships with the tropical sea surface temperature and atmospheric circulation anomalies

-7. TBO of monsoon rainfall and its association with ENSO
+7. TBO of monsoon rainfall and its association with El Niño - southern oscillation

-Part IV: Teleconnections in the Asian monsoon region in the onset and culmination period
+Part IV: Teleconnections in the Asian monsoon region in the onset and culmination phases

-8. "Southern" Teleconnection between Indian summer monsoon (ISM) onset and Meiyu
+8. Northern teleconnection between the Indian summer monsoon (ISM) and rainfall anomalies in northern China

 - No. of pages: